 Most lawyers start out in the labor force.
 It’s the only way to generate income when you don’t have any capital.
 Slowly you save a portion of your income every year which develops into investment capital.
 For many lawyers it will take 40 years between the ages of 30 and 70 to become a capitalist.

 However long that takes for you, when you become a capitalist you’ve reached financial independence.
 No longer do you need to trade labor for money.
+If you want, you can live off dividends which means you’re taking advantage of other people’s labor.

 If you’re interested in getting to the point where you no longer have to trade labor for money, your savings rate is the most important factor.
 Your savings rate is simply the amount you’re saving divided by your gross income.